cadm-inc/osdm-extensions/markdown/ky_migrator/0.3/KEYSIGHT-MIGRATOR/KEYSIGHT_MM_IMPORT_ASSEMBLER.dia.md

     Filenames in the `models` sub-directory are component sysids to guarantee uniqueness.

 `:CHECK`
-:   Option to run a part check to all parts.
+:   Option to run a part check on all parts.

 `:DISPLAY_REPORT`
-:   Show a report when all models are staged is finished.
+:   Show a report when all models are staged.